vfalies/EnvDev/README.md

 All documentation is available in [docs directory](./docs)

+## Troubleshooting

+2.3 version of EnvDev, has add new environment constants in `.env` file.
+If you use an older version, this file must be update with all constants presents in `.env.dist`.

 ## Open source

 EnvDev is licensed under the MIT License and published through [GitHub](https://github.com/vfalies/envdev/blob/master/LICENSE)